Standards for prescribing programmes

 Supervision and assessment for nurse and midwife prescribing students

-Under these new standards, prescribing students can be supervised and assessed by any registered healthcare professional (including a nurse or midwife) who is an experienced prescriber with suitable equivalent qualifications for the programme the student is undertaking.
+Under these standards, prescribing students can be supervised and assessed by any registered healthcare professional (including a nurse or midwife) who is an experienced prescriber with suitable equivalent qualifications for the programme the student is undertaking.

 This role was previously only held by a medical doctor registered with the General Medical Council (known as Designated Medical Practitioners).